 The great thing about learning how to create an app yourself is that the development cost can be nothing more than the price of the courses you take to learn how to do so.

 You can start building basic apps in just a few weeks.
 Getting to the standard required to build complex apps will take much longer.

 Check out this article for more information about what it takes to learn how to build an Android App.

 Now it’s time to dive further into successful app development.

 Once you’ve prototyped your idea with wireframe mockups, it’s time to think about building your app for real.

 This is where most DIY app builders get bogged down in details and jargon that they don’t understand.

-However, if you design your front-end first, you might be penalised when adding extra functionality in the backend.
+However, if you design your front-end first, you might be penalized when adding extra functionality in the back-end.

-UI design is often considered the ‘fun bit’.
-You’ve slogged at your app databases, servers and APIs but now, it’s time to get creative once more – it might have felt like forever!
+The user interface (UI) design is often considered the ‘fun bit.’
+You’ve slogged at your app databases, servers, and APIs but now it’s time to get creative once more.

 App UI design now revolves around what are called WYSIWYG editors.
 This simply stands for What You See Is What You Get.